 A key part of writing well is proof-reading and editing.
 Everyone does it, even professional writers!
 Instead of the students relying on me to correct their errors for them, I like to teach them do to edit their own work.
 It’s a key skill in the writing process but often overlooked by many English teachers.

-Check out this activity for helpful students with this writing skill: ESL Proofreading and Editing.
+Check out this activity for helping students with this writing skill: ESL Proofreading and Editing.

 #13: Focus on Fluency Activity

-Many writing textbooks (and teachers too) focus on accuracy in English writing at the expense of fluency.
-However, both are needed if students are to become proficient at English writing.
+Many ESL writing textbooks (and teachers too) focus on accuracy in English writing at the expense of fluency.
+However, both are needed if students are to become proficient in English essay writing.
 After all, no employer is going to appreciate an employee who can write a simple, but perfect email in half a day!
 Most would expect it to happen in a few minutes.
+But, this nice free write activity helps students with writing more quickly.

-Check out this activity to help our students out with this: Fluency ESL Writing Activity.
+Check out this ESOL writing exercise to help our students out with this: Fluency ESL Writing Activity.

 You can find out how to do it right here: ESL Word Association Activity.